Symbol

 We had originally been thinking about a small bench.

 LYNN: We had looked at benches online at Ikea Mestre and plotted lugging a bench on the Vaporetto!
-We were glad to find chairs.
-My friend Ann was telling me about a wood workshop run by her husband.
+We were glad to receive chairs from the priest.
+My friend Ann Hatch was telling me about a wood workshop run by her husband.
 In the morning the participants are asked to make a chair; only after they have finished the chair can they sit and have lunch together.

-SARAH: We were greeted with such generosity by the church that we were able to borrow two matching ecclesiastical chairs.
-Their dark wood patinas and simple crown-like backs further framed our simple placement in the campo.
+SARAH: We were greeted with such generosity by the priest and were able to borrow two matching ecclesiastical-looking chairs.
+Their dark wood patina and crown-like backs further framed our simple placement in the campo.

 Lynn sat in one chair and waited.
 The other chair, directly touching hers, served as both an invitation and an indication of absence.
 A chair, formed to fit the human body—in contrast to, say, a table, on which objects, not humans, usually rest—is particularly ripe with absence when no human occupies it.